LopezGroup-ICIQ/vibraclip/README.md

 Note that both models can be trained using the same `config.yaml` file.

 The model's checkpoint files are stored automatically in the `checkpoints` folder and the `RetrievalAccuracy` callbacks will save a pickle file in the `outputs` folder for further analysis of the model's performance in the test dataset.
+These outputs can be visualized with the provided `jupyter notebooks` (see Evaluate vibraclip performance section).

 We strongly recommend to use [wandb](https://docs.wandb.ai/) platform to track the training/validation/testing loss functions during the execution.

+> #### NOTE:
+> When training starts, a `processed` folder is created inside the `data` directory; if another training is launched, the system will automatically reuse the processed data, and to force reprocessing, simply delete the `processed` folder.

 ### Hyperparameter Optimization
 For `HPO` we use [optuna](https://optuna.readthedocs.io/en/stable/) python library to optimize both the model's architecture and the training hyperparameters.
 Since, VibraCLIP is a multi-modal framework we used a multi-objective strategy optimization where both the validation loss referred to the graph representation and also the validation loss from the spectra.
 We recommend the user to look at the `main_optuna.py` script before launching an `HPO` experiment.

 ### Evaluate VibraCLIP performance
-We provide the jupyter notebooks, along with the pickle files with all the testing data, in the folder `notebooks` to analyze and visualize the performance of VibraCLIP to get the same plots that are in the publication manuscript.
+We provide two jupyter notebooks, along with the pickle files (see supplementary data section) with all the testing data, in the folder `notebooks` to analyze and visualize the performance of VibraCLIP to get the same plots that are in the publication manuscript.

-- `metrics.ipynb`: To plot the retrieval accuracy plot of the test set and chemical spaces based on TopK.
+- `notebooks/vibraclip_metrics.ipynb`: To plot the retrieval accuracy plot of the test set and chemical spaces based on TopK.
-- `plots.ipynb`: The actual retrieval accuracy plots from the publication for better comparison.
+- `notebooks/vibraclip_plots.ipynb`: The actual retrieval accuracy plots from the publication for better comparison.

+We also include a `notebooks/figures` folder with all the performance and molecular grids from the publication.
+The `notebooks/outputs` folder is to place the callback pickle files for analysis.

 ### Makefile
 Inside the `Makefile` there are a few handy commands to streamline cleaning tasks.